acantril/learn-cantrill-io-labs/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/STAGE1-CODECOMMIT.md

 Download this file https://github.com/acantril/learn-cantrill-io-labs/raw/master/aws-codepipeline-catpipeline/01_LABSETUP/container.zip
 Copy the ZIP into the repo folder you created in the previous step.
-Extract the zip file into that folder.
+Extract the zipped files into that folder.
 Delete the zip file

 then from the terminal move into that folder